googleapis/googleapis/code-samples/README.md

  - How can we configure retry behavior for _specific_ API methods?
  - Should an error be raised if required parameters are not passed?
  - Which parameters for each _specific_ API method are required?
- - **Should there be code samples for a given _specific_ API method?**
+ - **_Should there be code samples for a given specific API method?_**
-   - **If so, what should those samples look like?**
+   - **_If so, what should those samples look like?_**

 All of this is configured in the GAPIC configuration files (authored in YAML).

-GAPIC configuration files have the following structure:

- - Language Settings (e.g. for package names)
- - License Header
- - API Methods:
-   - Method 1 (e.g. AnalyzeSentiment)
-     - Required Fields
-     - Timeout Milliseconds
-     - Code Samples
-     - et al

-In YAML, this is structured as so:
+Below is a preview showing the high-level structure of GAPIC configuration files:

 ```yaml
 type: com.google.api.codegen.ConfigProto